mia-ktlk/tEEHMsearchsustainable/README.md

 ### Admin powers

 So you want to ~~steal our idea~~ run your own version of the site?
 Lucky for you, we've prepared all the admin cases.
-I hope you read our prior sections about the report nd suggestion features, because nothing beats spam like a dismiss button.
+I hope you read our prior sections about the report and suggestion features, because nothing beats spam like a dismiss button.

 #### Logging In